How to Create a Reading Nook

 Tip: One of the easiest ways to cut foam is with an electric carving knife.

 Choose a color or wood stain for your space.
-Consider matching the colors in your fabric, or vice versa.
+Consider matching the colors in your floor or fabric, or vice versa.

 Construct a Canopy